vmware-archive/AndroidIntelliJStarter/README.md

 # Android IntelliJ Starter
 This is a "template" IntelliJ project created to bootstrap Android development.
-We have included as many of our go-too tools and as much hard earned configuration knowledge as possible to aid new projects.
+We have included as many of our go-to tools and as much hard earned configuration knowledge as possible to aid new projects.
 This includes out-of-the-box support for robolectric, robojuice, C2DM, great-expectations, android source Jars, and other important libraries.